Understanding Tick-Borne Diseases, Lyme Disease, and Viruses

 To help with fever symptoms, we want to keep the brain cool so that it doesn't get "cooked."
 Cool, comfortable washcloths or ice packs around the head can be helpful.
 Consult with your doctor about antibiotics.

-If a person has chronic Lyme disease, the symptoms are treated with Acupuncture and herbs to attack the remaining bacteria.
+If a person has chronic Lyme disease, tick-borne illness, and viruses, the symptoms are treated with Acupuncture and herbs to attack the remaining bacteria.
 Bell's palsy is also commonly treated with Acupuncture.
 Muscle pain, digestive upset, and spinal stenosis are other problems often seen and treated with Chinese Medicine.

 Dr. Megan Marco enjoys helping people with Lyme disease feel better and get better.
 She looks forward to helping you, your friends, and family.
 She has been helping people with Acupuncture and Chinese Medicine for over 16 years and is right here in Southeastern Connecticut to help you.